Jake-Hero/php-vanilla-GTAPinas/README.md

 This is a project, currently being worked on and active.
 (Active Website @ http://renegadecommunity.xyz/)

-This is a User Control Panel website made for GTA Pinas (Renegade Roleplay Community), a game server in San Andreas Multiplayer.
+This is a User Control Panel website made for GTA Pinas (Renegade Community), a game server in San Andreas Multiplayer.

 (20/05/24 update) - **This project was transferred to Laravel Framework & different repository.**